MicrosoftDocs/memdocs/sccm/mdm/deploy-use/enroll-hybrid-ios-mac.md

 4. Click **Browse**, and go to the APNs certificate (.cer) file downloaded from Apple.
 Configuration Manager displays the APNs certificate information.
 Click **OK** to save the APNs certificate to Intune.

 ## Configure enrollment restrictions
 You can limit devices that can enroll by blocking personally owned devices.
 This prevents users from enrolling their devices using the Company Portal.
-If you block only the following devices can enroll:
+If you block enrollment for personally owned devices, only the following devices can enroll:
   - [Predeclared devices](predeclare-devices-with-hardware-id.md) enrolled using [Apple Configurator](ios-hybrid-enrollment-using-apple-configurator.md)
   - [Device Enrollment Program (DEP)](predeclare-devices-with-hardware-id.md) managed devices
   - [Device enrollment manager](enroll-devices-with-device-enrollment-manager.md) managed devices